sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freeimage-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for freeimage
+Short desc    : Development files for freeimage
 URL          : http://freeimage.sourceforge.net/
-Лицензия     : GPLv2 or GPLv3 or MPLv1.0
+License      : GPLv2 or GPLv3 or MPLv1.0
-Описание     : The freeimage-devel package contains libraries and header files for
+Descript     : The freeimage-devel package contains libraries and header files for
              : developing applications that use freeimage.
 ```